ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+his boy, fold his arms about him, and
+j press him to his bosom, and, thus
+j enfolded, they sank together to rise no
+! more.
+Such is the love of a father.
+As
+for a mother&#x27;s love, who can fathom it &#x27;!
+It is measureless.
+Thomas H. Benton,
 speaking of his mother, said : &quot;She
 asked me never to use tobacco ; I never
 touched it from that time to the present